pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-app.md

 - /docs/console/continuous-delivery/github-app/
 ---

-Pulumi's GitHub app integrates the results of Pulumi stack updates with GitHub.
-Once installed and configured, it will show you any potential infrastructure changes on Pull Requests and commit Checks.
+[Pulumi's GitHub app](https://github.com/apps/pulumi) displays the results of Pulumi stack update previews in pull requests and enables automatic stack deployments via [Pulumi Deployments](/docs/intro/pulumi-deployments).
+Once installed and configured, it will show you any potential infrastructure changes on Pull Requests and commit checks.
+You can also configure `git push` to deploy workflows that update your stacks whenever a pull request is merged.
-[See below](https://github.com/apps/pulumi) for information on how to install the Pulumi GitHub app into your organization.

 ## Features